We’ve all been there, trying to maximize time with a streamlined workflow that ends up taking hours anyway.

-After making changes to AfterShoot’s selections (if needed), you’ll notice that the “Export Images” button in the GridView changes to the “Save Results” button.
-Simply click this button to save your changes and once the results are saved, this button will turn back to “Export Images”
+After making changes to AfterShoot’s selections (if needed), you’ll notice that the “Export Photos” button in the GridView changes to the “Save Results” button.
+Simply click this button to save your changes and once the results are saved, this button will turn back to “Export Photos”

 You can also press Cmd + S on macOS or Ctrl + S on Windows to save the results.

-To begin exporting the images, head over to the Grid View and choose “Selected Images” from the Quick Filters to export the selected images into Lightroom or Capture One.
+To begin exporting the photos, head over to the Grid View and choose “Selected Photos” from the Quick Filters to export the selected photos into Lightroom or Capture One.

-Note: If you want to export all your images instead, choose “All Images” from the Quick Filters.
+Note: If you want to export all your photos instead, choose “All Photos” from the Quick Filters.

-Then click the “Export Images” button in the bottom right, doing which should open up a dialog that lets you choose where you want to export your images to.
+Then click the “Export Photos” button in the bottom right, doing which should open up a dialog that lets you choose where you want to export your photos to.
 Currently, we have support for Lightroom and Capture One (macOS only) and also an option to copy/move your photos to a folder of your choice.

-Once you click on the app where you want your images to be exported to, it will open up the chosen app and open the Import Screen with the selected images chosen for you.
+Once you click on the app where you want your photos to be exported to, it will open up the chosen app and open the Import Screen with the selected photos chosen for you.

-If you would like to import the images manually, you can head to your source folder and drag-drop that directly into Lightroom or Capture One.
-Doing so will have the same results as exporting “All Images” from AfterShoot into Lr or CO.
+If you would like to import the photos manually, you can head to your source folder and drag-drop that directly into Lightroom or Capture One.
+Doing so will have the same results as exporting “All Photos” from AfterShoot into Lr or CO.